jackryanoracoy/monstar-template/README.md

 ## Getting Started

-Get started with Monstar, a scalable and maintainable architecture for building responsive, mobile-first web apps or sites.
+Get started with Monstar Template, a scalable and maintainable architecture for building responsive, mobile-first web apps or sites.
-Monstar helps you build not only fast but scalable and maintainable web apps or sites.
-With Monstar you have a package that is built with the combined knowledge and effort of some great developers, from their methodology, codes, packages, etc...
+Monstar Template helps you build not only fast but scalable and maintainable web apps or sites.
+With Monstar Template you have a package that is built with the combined knowledge and effort of some great developers, from their methodology, codes, packages, etc...

-Ready to kick-start your project using Monstar?
-Be sure to have your pages set up with the latest design and development standards.
-That means using an HTML5 doctype and including a viewport meta tag for proper responsive behaviors.

 ### Content